-Biorepositories are collections of biospecimens, such as tissue, blood, plasma, serum, urine, DNA, RNA and live cells, from patients and research volunteers.
+Biorepositories are collections of biospecimens, such as tissue, blood, plasma, serum, urine, DNA, RNA and live cells — and associated health information — from patients and research volunteers.

 There are many different types and sizes of biorepositories today at Mayo Clinic.
 The majority of these focus on collecting material from patients with a variety of different diseases.
 Others, such as the Mayo Clinic Biobank, focus on collecting material from participants who are generally healthy.

 Mayo Clinic's biorepositories are unique in that most specimens are linked to patients' medical records so that researchers can compare physical samples with patient outcomes over long periods of time.

 Importantly, these biorepositories are an essential resource for personalized medicine research, as they enable researchers to study and understand both health and disease.
 Ongoing studies for each of the scientific programs within the Center for Individualized Medicine would not be possible without access to high-quality specimens.

 The Biorepositories Program has two primary goals: